 Sprinkle a thin layer of grated coconut on the perforate disc in the puttu maker, and top it with a thick layer of the moistened rice flour.
 Top it with a thin layer of grated coconut, followed by a thick layer of moistened rice flour, and so on until it is full.
 Do not press it in; let it sit lightly.
 Place this portion over the one with water and let it cook in the steam for 7 minutes.
 If you are using an idli maker, place a clean cotton cloth over the idli mould and spoon a 2 cm-layer (3/4 inch-layer) of the moistened rice flour over it.
 Let it sit lightly, do not press it down.
 Let it cook in the steam for 20 minutes.

-Take a helping of puttu on your plate or in your bowl, and add an equal amount of ripe mashed banana into it.
-Add more banana if you want it sweeter or jaggery or any other sweetener of your choice.
+To make sweet puttu, take a helping of puttu on your plate or in your bowl, and add an equal amount of ripe mashed banana into it.
+Add more banana if you want it sweeter or jaggery or any other sweetener (maple syrup, agave nectar, muscovado sugar) of your choice.
 Pour in a teaspoon of gingelly (sesame) oil (you can add ghee if you want), add 2 tablespoons grated coconut, and a pinch of cinnamon powder or cardamom powder.
 Enjoy!

 Take a helping of puttu in your bowl, add jaggery, a teaspoon of gingelly oil, add 2 tablespoons grated coconut, and a pinch of cardamom or cinnamon powder, and as much milk or coconut milk or almond milk as you like (porridge consistency)!
 Slurrrrp.